-The course runs twice a year and consists of four full-day sessions on consecutive Tuesdays plus a fifth day scheduled in the next month.
+The course runs once a year and consists of four full-day sessions on consecutive Tuesdays plus a fifth day scheduled in the next month.
 Each session consists of the introduction to theoretical aspects, followed by a practical, interactive workshop on the topic.
 Between sessions, participants need to spend some time reading the literature and on making the course assignments.
 Participants practice with their own research material, as well as with other research data.

 The instructors are members of the AMC Qualitative Research Network.
 The following topics are covered:

 - Research design: how to set up qualitative research consistent with the research question.

 - Data- gathering: Interviewing, Observation, Focus groups: collecting qualitative data relevant to the research question; skills training.